POD 7: Organic, Biodynamic and Natural Winemaking

 - With natural winemaking the grapes used must be organic and in the winemaking no additives are used in the process except a very limited dose of sulphites at bottling if necessary

-- With biodynamic winemaking the grapes used must be certified biodynamic and the winemaking process can use very few additives as per a strict list (LINK for Demeter approved products) and stringent sulphite maximums
+- With biodynamic winemaking the grapes used must be certified biodynamic and the winemaking process can use very few additives as per a strict list and stringent sulphite maximums

 - With organic winemaking the grapes used must be certified organic and the winemaking process can use some additives, but they must be from a list of approved products (eg certified organic yeast) and stricter sulphite maximums than conventional